IACS-CS/image-editing-starter/README.md

 ## Working with Options

 We have an infrastructure for displaying options to the user.
 Using this involves two parts: (1) defining the options that will be displayed to the user (2) specifying the type of options you expect your `apply` method to get back when the filter is applied.
+Take a look at [the template with options](./src/filters/_templateWithOptions.tsx) for some starter code.

 You can see a good example of this in the [grid](./src/filters/samples/grid.tsx) sample filter.